thomcost/SWE-agent/github-mcp-integration/README.md

 # GitHub MCP Server Integration

-This directory contains tools and utilities for integrating with GitHub's Machine Callable Protocol (MCP) Server.
+This directory contains tools and utilities for integrating with GitHub's Model Context Protocol (MCP) Server.
 These tools enable the SWE-agent to create pull requests and issues programmatically.

 ## Components